Converting JS Objects to XDM maps

 Corresponding changes made to the convertFromJS and convertParamFromJS methods in Expr.js.
 The changes to convertParamFromJS in fact mean that the value of a stylesheetParam can now also be a map (as long as the type was not declared at least! so still be work to be done here...)

 Some unit tests have been written which test these conversions (e.g. when supplying stylesheetParams, and using global functions); but still also need to write more which use the interactive functions/instructions ixsl:get, ixsl:call, ixsl:style, etc.

-#2 Updated by Debbie Lockett about 1 year ago
+#2 Updated by Debbie Lockett over 2 years ago

 - Status changed from In Progress to Resolved